Yes Boss (film): Plot

 Ambitious, Rahul Joshi wants to be rich, and is lucky enough to find a job with extra earnings from his boss, Siddharth, a lustful person having extramarital affairs, who has deviously trapped the rich Sheela.
 Rahul earns overtime money in keeping the affairs a secret.
 Later, Siddharth is lustfully attracted to the elegant and gorgeous Seema Kapoor, an aspiring model also desiring a life of luxury.
 Siddharth asks Rahul to help him trap Seema too.
-Helpless, Rahul does so, but also has a soft spot for her.
+Helpless, Rahul does so, but also has a soft spot and a little bit of romantic feelings for her.
 Anyway due to his efforts, Seema is impressed by Siddharth's personality.
 Gradually, the two get closer; Seema begins liking Siddharth.
 However, she also grows close to Rahul while seeking his help.

 As their companionship blossoms, Seema meets Rahul's mom, Sonali, a heart patient sensitive to any shocking news in life.
 Sheela's cousin Bhushan takes this benefit and tells Sonali that Rahul has married Seema, overjoying her.
-To not shock her, Rahul and Seema act as a happy couple and slowly fall in love.
+To not shock her, Rahul and Seema act as a happy couple and slowly grow even closer and after a bit of arguments they start falling in love with each other.
 Siddharth learns about them, and offers Rahul his dream office, with unsaid implication that it was in return for Seema.
 Rahul realises he was supporting his lustful habits for his dream office by being a bootlicker to him.
 He says he wants only Seema.

 After this fiasco, true love triumphs as Seema decides to spend her life with Rahul and Sonali, who wholeheartedly accepts their relationship again.
 Rahul decides he'd have a luxurious life for him and Seema by his own money, not by bootlicking anyone.
+The story/movie ends with the two on a scooter and reminiscing of how they met and it shows them driving off with "Don't Worry, Get Married" written on a plate in the back of the scooter.
+The end credits roll and play Main Koi Aisa Geet Gaoon until halfway of it and the actual movie finally ends.